 The legal complications make things even more difficult for single mums.
 The surrogate, rather than you, will be the legal mother of your child (even if you are the biological mother and even if you are named as the mother on a foreign birth certificate).
 Find out more about UK legal parenthood.
 If your child is born outside the UK, securing British nationality and the documentation you will need to travel home could be complicated.

 While there are possible legal solutions, sadly in most cases these difficulties have meant historically that surrogacy is not practically available to UK single mothers.
 However, we are hopeful that the law is about to change, following the ruling in Re Z No. 2 (2016).
-The government has accepted that the current law breaches the human rights of single parents, and has said it is considering how to change the law.
-If this happens, it will make more options available to single mothers, although only where they are able to use their own eggs to conceive.
+That will make more options available to single mothers, although only where they are able to use their own eggs to conceive.
+We are also campaigning for wider reform to enable single mothers to be able to be recognised as a sole legal parent after surrogacy if they conceive with donor eggs.